-Melbourn Village College is a successful 11-16 school with a strong community feel.
-At just over 600 pupils, our size enables all to flourish within a supportive environment, where each feel valued and empowered.
-Pupils are encouraged to continue their learning outside the classroom and a very high proportion get involved in the wide range of extra-curricular activities available to them.
+We are a very successful 11-16 school with a strong community feel.
+Our size enables all students to flourish within a supportive environment, where each feels valued and empowered.
+Strong academic performance across a wide range of subjects has led to the college regularly being in the top 25% of schools nationally for progress.

+Students are encouraged to continue their learning outside the classroom and a very high proportion get involved in the wide range of extra-curricular activities available to them.
 Our most recent OFSTED Inspection in September 2017 confirmed that we are a 'good' school which "has continued to improve the quality of education in the school" since our previous 'Good' judgement in May 2013.
-We are committed to improving what we do and aim to be outstanding.
+We are committed to improving what we do and aim to be outstanding by the time of our next Inspection.
+Being a part of the Cam Academy Trust and sharing expertise between schools are two examples of how we intend to achieve this.